 Courts look at a variety of factors in determining whether to grant college expense support to an ex-spouse, such as:

-- The standard of living the child would have enjoyed had the marriage not been dissolved;
+- The standard of living the child would have enjoyed had the marriage not ended

 Typical college expenses may include:

 Divorce Itself Is Complicated Enough.
 Is There an Easy Formula To Determine How Much Support I Might Have To Pay?

 There isn't an exact child support formula, but the amount is usually based on your ability to pay, just like most child support calculations.
 This means the award amount is left to the court's discretion, and the court will consider the factors listed above.
 But, a few states have guidelines on child support and college expenses, just as they do for calculating child support.